-- The following items can possibly damage stone surfaces, so it is especially important to clean them as soon as possible: Soda, juices, alcoholic beverages, ketchup, mustard, vinegar, rock salt, sand, shaving cream, perfume/cologne, polish remover, dish washing soap, hair perm chemicals, shampoos and body soaps that contain EDTA, toothpaste, drain cleaners, toilet bowl cleaners, household cleaning products and any fluid that contains an acid or alkali.
+- The following items can possibly damage stone surfaces, so it is especially important to clean them as soon as possible: Soda, juices, alcoholic beverages, ketchup, mustard, vinegar, rock salt, sand, shaving cream, perfume/cologne, polish remover, dishwashing soap, hair perm chemicals, shampoos and body soaps that contain EDTA, toothpaste, drain cleaners, toilet bowl cleaners, household cleaning products and any fluid that contains an acid or alkali.

 - Do not use scouring powders or creams; these products contain abrasives that may scratch the surface on soft stone surfaces.

-- Do not use products that contain lemon, vinegar or other acids on your stone countertops; their high acid content may etch the surface.
+- Do not use products that contain lemon, vinegar, or other acids on your stone countertops; their high acid content may etch the surface.

 - Always make sure your natural stone countertops are sealed once a year to help maintain the beautiful look of your granite.

-- Always use clean mops, sponges, towels or rags, and replace old mops, sponges, towels and rags as they age.
+- Always use clean mops, sponges, towels, or rags, and replace old mops, sponges, towels, and rags as they age.

 - Important safety tip.
 Never mix bleach and ammonia; this combination creates a lethal toxic gas.

-How do I seal my granite?
+How do I seal my granite countertops?

-We recommend sealing your granite counter tops at least once a year.
+We recommend sealing your granite countertops at least once a year.
 When you start to see water rings or dark marks in your granite, this is a sign the granite needs to be sealed.

 You can purchase a granite sealer at your local hardware store.
-A small can will last you for many applications.
+A small container will last you for many applications.
 We use a sealer called Hydrex made by Tenax and we get this from our supplier.
 It is also available online through various vendors.